Origin of neo-liberalism

 According to J. Dewey, this is the major error of liberalism, an error that W.L. finds hard to get rid of, because he still believes that the average individual is a passive element of a mass that should be readapted from above.
 For J. Dewey it is this misunderstanding of classical liberalism that has created the famous antinomy between the individual and the social.
 Society is a human modality of “association,” a universal phenomenon found throughout physical and biological nature.
 It is therefore a natural and already given evolutionary fact.
 Liberalism proceeds in reverse: it gives itself a ready-made individual and wonders how an association emerges.
-To me it seems obvious that the individual is the fruit of an association named: the couple!
+(Is’nt it obvious that the individual is the fruit of an association named: the couple?)

 J. Dewey rejects back to back liberal individualism and organicist collectivism which commit the same symmetrical error: that of opposing the individual to society.
 If individuals no longer manage to emerge, it is not the social fact that is at issue, but the domination of a single mode of association, which deprives newcomers of the expression of their potentialities.
-The straitjacket of the family or the church is heavy, but so is liberalism, because it allows only one form of association to prevail: the economic, which stifles alternative forms of political interaction.
+The straightjacket of the family or the church is heavy, but so is liberalism, because it allows only one form of association to prevail: the economic, which stifles alternative forms of political interaction.